-Transportation Action Item 9.1.1: In the event preservation of land for each park, as provided in Parks and Recreation Action Item X, is not successful, implement street connectivity during the development of vacant parcels based on conceptual connections of Maps X-Z. Consider alternate connections as well.
+Transportation Action Item 9.1.1: In the event Parks and Recreation Action Item X is not successful, implement street connectivity during the development of vacant parcels based on conceptual connections of Maps X-Z. Consider alternate connections as well.